 As a Fellow, you will spend the first week or two of the fellowship exploring research topic options before settling on a research proposal with input from your mentors and Ben Garfinkel, GovAI’s Director.

 Emma Bluemke, GovAI’s Research Manager, will support you in deciding what project and output will be most valuable for you to work towards, for example, publishing a report, journal article, or blog post.
 You will also take time to explore the wider AI governance space and discuss follow-on career opportunities in the field of AI governance with our team.

 We strongly encourage you to apply if you have an interest in our work and are considering using your career to study or shape the long-term implications of advanced AI.

 Given the multidisciplinary nature of our work, we are interested in candidates from a broad set of disciplines including political science, public policy, history, economics, sociology, law, philosophy, and computer science.
+We are particularly interested in hosting more researchers with strong technical backgrounds.
 There are no specific educational requirements for the role, although we expect that the most promising candidates will typically have relevant graduate study or research experience in related areas.